 5.18.
 As with the clearance of solid materials (see para.
-4.5654), the clearance of liquids should be based on the radionuclides that originate from the practice in question, and background radioactivity should be disregarded.
-Examples of background radioactivity include radionuclides of the 238U and 232Th decay chains decay chains and 40K (e.g. U or Th oxides and complexes, potassium iodide or iodate).
+4.54), the clearance of liquids should be based on the radionuclides that originate from the practice in question, and background radioactivity should be disregarded.
+Examples of background radioactivity include radionuclides of the U and Th decay chains and K (e.g. U or Th oxides and complexes, potassium iodide or iodate).